JLKamermans/SWIFT-DAB/README.md

 As BHs originally need to run with gas in SWIFT, and we preferred only DM particles for computational reason, I removed all dependencies on gas in this fork (in an admittedly very ugly fashion).
 The DAB model BHs have three new parameters: mass_growth_gyr (the rate of mass growth per gyr), max_mass (if this mass is reached, the BH stops growing) and time_last_growth (so the BH is not accidentally grown multiple times per timestep).
-As they are no longer running with gas, they _should_ not have any functions corresponding to the accretion of gas.
+Only the interactions between BHs and gas _should_ be removed, however I have not extensively tested what happens if gas is included anyway.

 **Where can I find an example?**

-In the folder Examples/DAB, I have included all the files needed to run a 1e3 solar mass BH with a 1e4 solar mass Hernquist halo, and to generate some plots from the resulting results.
-If you are new to SWIFT, it might be good to first run a different example, which are found [here](https://swift.strw.leidenuniv.nl/docs/GettingStarted/running_example.html)
+In the folder Examples/DAB, I have included all the files needed to run a 1e3 solar mass BH with a 1e4 solar mass Hernquist halo for one million DM particles, and to generate some plots from the resulting results.
+If you are new to SWIFT, it might be good to first run a different example, which are found [here](https://swift.strw.leidenuniv.nl/docs/GettingStarted/running_example.html).

 **How do I set the code up?**